-[draft-ietf-oauth-v2] defines some flows (Authorization Code flow, Implicit Grant flow) for which the protocol response subsequent to Resource Owner's authentication and authorization steps is delivered over an HTTP redirection to a client's public HTTP URL.
+[RFC6749] defines some flows (Authorization Code flow, Implicit Grant flow) for which the protocol response subsequent to Resource Owner's authentication and authorization steps is delivered over an HTTP redirection to a client's public HTTP URL.

 However client-side installed Applications (like native code Applications) are in general not able to receive incoming HTTP requests (including those resulting from HTTP redirections) and thus not able to receive this protocol response to Authorization Request.